Mayank-Prakash-Sharma18/math-english/content/english-intermediate/tenses/simple-present-tense.md

 Virat ***does*** not like Rohit. <br>
 ***Do*** you know?

-Exception: In case of “is/am/are” use only these helping verbs (is/am/are) to make the sentence negative and interrogative.
+Exception: In case of “is/am/are” use only these helping verbs (is/am/are) to make the sentence negative or interrogative.

 Mragank ***is*** a gambler.
 (Positive Declarative Sentence) <br>
 Mragank ***is*** not a gambler.
 (Negative Declarative Sentence) <br>